dashboard for fleet management service

 Iteration & Validation

-A second usability test confirmed improved metric comprehension and map interaction but revealed continued navigation ambiguities and contact access issues, guiding further refinements.
+The second usability test confirmed improved metric comprehension and map interaction but revealed continued navigation ambiguities and contact access issues, guiding further refinements.

 Outcome